kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 -Search contact
 -Delete contact

-20. *function* : Thid repository contains beginner python function program.
+20. *function* : This repository contains beginner python function program.

 21. *Count digit* : This is a bedinner-friendly puthon project that counts the number of digits in a given  string usind a function a foe loop and the isdigit() method.